Ten ways to make lectures more dynamic

 By ending your lectures well you have given students the chance to 'come full circle' by providing a: positive start, purposeful middle and reflective end, all of which are key ingredients when creating a dynamic lecture.

+article with 20 tips for new lecturers.
 BBC Active offers a wide range of BBC videos

 for use to enliven lectures and training courses.